Medical Grade Adhesives

 Best Seller: Infinity Bond Medical Device Super Glue Cyanoacrylate

 Infinity Bond Medical Device Super Glue combines top-of-the-line performance with an unbeatable price.
 Infinity Bond medical grade cyanoacrylate meets the biocompatibility standards for ISO 10993 and USP Class VI and is compatible with most sterilization methods.
-The Infinity Bond Medical Device Cyanoacrylate Super Glue bonds to plastics, metals, rubbers, and a wide range of other substrates giving a strong, permanent bond.View Details
+The Infinity Bond Medical Device Cyanoacrylate Super Glue bonds to plastics, metals, rubbers, and a wide range of other substrates giving a strong, permanent bond.View Product

-Shop Medical Grade Adhesives
+Ask a question about Medical Grade Adhesives

 Medical-grade adhesives are very similar to their non-medical grade counterparts.
 In fact, they can often be exactly the same with one exception: medical grade adhesives are manufactured and tested to a more stringent standard.
 Most medical grade adhesives get the name "Medical Grade" by adhering biocompatibility standards of USP Class VI or ISO 10993 standards with ISO 10993 being more common.